8th August, 2024

 15th December, 2017

-Taking advantage of some long flights and waits at several airports in the past month, I was able to finish and upload the second part of the trip account of the March/April Expedition to the Tadrart and Tassili n'Ajjer, which is now complete.
+Taking advantage of the long flights and waits at several airports in the past month, I was able to finish and upload the second part of the trip account of the March/April Expedition to the Tadrart and Tassili n'Ajjer, which is now complete.

 5th November, 2017